LIVE

 8. CMMG Resolute Mk4: Best AR-15 Pattern .350 Legend

-I have run AR-15s in three different straight-wall chamberings and the CMMG Mk4 is the most refined of the bunch.
-The CMMG Resolute Mk4 in .350 Legend is the rifle to buy if you want AR-15 ergonomics and rapid follow-up shots in a straight-wall hunting cartridge.
-The Resolute Mk4 ships with a 16.1-inch medium taper barrel, a 7075-T6 upper and lower receiver, AR-15 controls (charging handle, safety, mag release), AR-15 stock and grip, and a CMMG-modified bolt sized for the .350 Legend cartridge.
+I’ve run AR-15s in three different straight-wall chamberings and the CMMG Resolute Mk4 is the most refined of the bunch, buy it if you want AR-15 ergonomics and rapid follow-up shots in a straight-wall hunting cartridge.
+The Resolute Mk4 ships with a 16.1-inch medium taper barrel, a 7075-T6 forged lower receiver and a 6061-T6 billet upper receiver, AR-15 controls such as charging handle, safety, and magazine release, CMMG’s RipStock and ZEROED grip, and a CMMG-modified bolt sized for the .350 Legend cartridge.
 CMMG manufactures the rifle in Boonville, Missouri.
-MSRP runs around $1,649.
+MSRP runs around $1,599.95.

 I shot a CMMG Resolute Mk4 in .350 Legend at an industry event a couple of years back and the rifle delivers what AR-15 shooters who hunt straight-wall cartridge states have wanted for years.
 The AR-15 platform with .350 Legend ballistics gives Midwest deer hunters semi-auto follow-up shots inside 200 yards, which is the typical effective range of the cartridge.
 Three-shot group at 100 yards landed inside an inch and a half with Winchester Power Point 180-grain.

-The Resolute Mk4 uses standard AR-15 magazines modified for .350 Legend feeding (CMMG ships the rifle with one of these mags, and Magpul, Lancer, and other AR magazine manufacturers offer .350 Legend conversions).
-AR-15 trigger options (CMC, Geissele, ALG) all drop in.
+The Resolute Mk4 uses standard AR-15 magazines modified for .350 Legend feeding, CMMG ships the rifle with one of these mags, and Magpul, Lancer, and other AR magazine manufacturers offer .350 Legend conversions.
+AR-15 trigger options such as CMC, Geissele, and ALG all drop in.
 Optic mounting is trivial because of the AR upper rail.

 CMMG Resolute Mk4 Price